Dynamic-Book/xp/README.md

 # xp
-Experimental packages to explore interesting concept of the Dybo
+Experimental packages to explore interesting concept for the Dybo